arshadhs/arshadhs.github.io/content/docs/ai/ai-stack.md

 weight: 200
 menu: main
 ---
 # AI Stack

 The **AI Stack** describes the **layers required to build an end-to-end AI system**, from infrastructure at the bottom to user-facing applications at the top.

+Different organisations represent the AI stack differently; this is a simplified conceptual view for learning.

 Each layer depends on the one below it.